2vcps/PSO-Guide/troubleshooting.md

    Depending on the output there are a few causes of this behavior.
   - Array is Fiber Channel but helm installation is set to iSCSI
+    - Reinstall helm with the yaml set to FC
   - iSCSI stack on linux host is not using unique IQN or other open-iSCSI issue.
+    - On fresh installations and clones of VM's I often must restart open-iscsi on the worker nodes.
   - Is the PVC "Bound" but the POD mounting the PVC stuck at "pending"?
     - Could be a mismatch or typo of the pvc name.
 Check the yaml for pod and pvc.
     - The following commands could provide additional insight. ```kubectl describe pvc <pvc name>``` or ```kubectl describe pod <pod name>```